Using Cilium Gateway API

 cilium io.cilium/gateway True 2d

-If no GatewayClass is listed, make sure the Gateway API feature is enabled in your Cilium installation.
+:::info[Note ] If no GatewayClass is listed, ensure that the Gateway API feature is enabled in your Cilium installation. :::

-We will deploy a simple application that returns pod information (echo-server).
+We will deploy a simple application that returns information about the pod (echo-server).

 apiVersion: apps/v1